UK lawmakers set date for Google, Ernst & Young tax grilling

 At a PAC hearing in January, John Dixon, head of tax policy at Ernst & Young in London, told lawmakers his firm checked to ensure a tax client’s activities on the ground matched what was claimed in their accounts.

-Ernst & Young said it welcomed the opportunity to help the committee’s inquiry.

-“We support improving certainty and transparency in the global tax system and compliance with it,” it said in a statement.

-Last week a spokeswoman said the auditor and tax adviser stood by Dixon’s testimony and said it followed all audit rules.
+Last week a spokeswoman said the auditor and tax advisor stood by Dixon’s testimony and said it followed all audit rules.